bengsfort/irsdk-node/examples/README.md

 ## Examples

-- [node-dump-sdk-data](./node-dump-sdk-data/) - Simple commonjs node.js app that
-dumps the current SDK data to output files.
+- [node-dump-sdk-data](./node-dump-sdk-data/) - Simple commonjs node.js app that dumps the current SDK data to output files.
 Useful for generating test data.
-- [node-sdk-server](./node-sdk-server/) - ESM Node.js server exposing the current
-SDK data via endpoints, as well as a websocket connection for real-time updates.
+- [node-sdk-server](./node-sdk-server/) - ESM Node.js server exposing the current SDK data via endpoints, as well as a websocket connection for real-time updates.

-## Test usage
+## Release testing usage

-Each example can be used to test new versions before publishing.
+Each example can be used to test new release versions before publishing.
 To do so:

 - Create a package tarball for each library package:

 ```
 # In each package (packages/irsdk-node, packages/irsdk-node-native, etc.)
-$ pnpm pack --out path/to/tarball.tar.gz
+$ pnpm build && pnpm pack --out path/to/tarball.tar.gz
 ```

 - Add the tarballs as dependencies to the example: